[UPDATED: JUL 2022]

 Take it from someone who has created many websites and also taught others how to design with WordPress, it’s a never-ending project that requires regular updates, maintenance and takes overall time to plan, design and share.
 After all, your WordPress website should be a tool to generate profit for your business and be a virtual office for your brand.
 So take your time, tweak as you see fit and most importantly have fun designing with your WordPress website.

 I hope this WordPress Web Design Tutorial helped you create your WordPress website without having to hire a professional designer or spending a lot of money to get started.
-And should you need further assistance with your WordPress website, feel free to contact me directly or leave a comment.
+And should you need further assistance with your WordPress website, feel free to contact me directly.

 Editor’s Note: This post was originally published in August 2018 and has been completely revamped and updated for accuracy and comprehensiveness.
 In addition, I believe in transparency.
 If you use my referral links above, then I will get a small commission at no additional cost to you.
 In fact, you will get a discount on hosting + a free domain name.